 PIM (Project Information Manager)

 The most important person on your project is your Project Information Manager, who manages essential project information delivery.
 On your project, who oversees all the information?
 Who is the administrator for all the information?
 Who does the linking, archiving, and handles all interfaces with silo technology?
 Do you trust them?
 Do they have the keys to your bank account?
 Does this person represent you or does your PIM represent the GC?
 One of our clients said, “Keeping the fox from the chicken coop gives us peace of mind and the ability to make great decisions.”

 Budget vs Spend

-Budget is set with reserves, however, who is privileged to know the true budget for your project?
-As it stands, the secret process behind most budgets is called martinis: drinking with a “fox” or “good guy,” which will result in project spend different than your set budget.
-The way to protect the budget is having everything in one place just two clicks away.
+The budget is set with reserves, however, who is privileged to know the true budget for your project?
+As it stands, the secret process behind most budgets is called martinis: drinking with a “fox” or “good guy,” which will result in a project spending different than your set budget.
+The way to protect the budget is to have everything in one place just two clicks away.
 I was in a meeting with an owner who invited us to dinner with the GC.
 At this dinner, we felt like the armed guards protecting the owner.
 We watched dry martinis with several olives be delivered to the table, and as the alcohol flowed, the project numbers escaped.
 We knew we needed to support the owner as he had just been scammed out of his budget.

 Production vs. Productivity

 What’s the difference between production and productivity?
 This is a common question.
 In the old days, you would request the same information through multiple telephone calls, send one email at a time, or use desktop management software which, as one contractor told us, is a thing of the past.
 Production can happen in a vacuum but works best when everyone has the same information at the same time.
 True productivity happens using document delivery with accountability.